google/docsy-example/content/en/blog/news/first-post/index.md

     byline: "Photo: Riona MacNamara / CC-BY-CA"
 ---

-**This is a typical blog post that includes images.**
+**RemoteScope is live**

-The front matter specifies the date of the blog post, its title, a short description that will be displayed on the blog landing page, and its author.
+Well, it's not.
+Just a reminder that this is an imaginary product and the purpose of this website is to showcase technical documentation.
+So, head on over to the [Documentation](/docs/) section of the site.

 ## Including images